lupantech/ineqmath/README.md

 | 35 | **Gemma-2-9B (6K)** | 9B | 📝 | 🌐 | 2024-06-25 | **0.0%** | 15.5% | 83.5% | 0.5% | 100.0% | 99.0% |
 | 36 | **Llama-3.2-3B** | 3B | 📝 | 🌐 | 2024-09-25 | **0.0%** | 11.0% | 82.0% | 0.0% | 98.5% | 88.5% |

-The content in parentheses next to model's name represents reasoning effort and the max tokens respectively, with the default value for max tokens being 10K.
+The content in parentheses next to the model's name represents reasoning effort and the max tokens, respectively, with the default value for max tokens being 10K.

 **Icons Explanation**:
 - **Type**: 🧠 = Reasoning Model, 📝 = Chat Model, 🔧 = Tool-augmented Model